asteroidhouse/equibel/README.md

 the information at every node in the graph, and thus is not an iterative approach.
 All of the other approaches---*simple*, *expanding*, *augmenting*, and *ring*---can be performed iteratively, and each one iterates to a *fixpoint*.
-The table below summarizes the Equibel functions to perform single iterations of each approach, as well as to find the fixpoints reached by each approach:
+The table below summarizes the Equibel functions used to perform single iterations of each approach, as well as to find the fixpoints reached by each approach: